skip to Main Content

 Government rebate for changing gas ducted heating to electric

-Electric Ducted Heating & Cooling is rapidly gaining popularity as the preferred system for both new construction projects and homeowners looking to upgrade to a comprehensive, whole-home climate control solution.
+Ducted Reverse Cycle Air Conditioning is rapidly gaining popularity as the preferred system for both new construction projects, and homeowners looking to upgrade to a comprehensive, whole-home solution.

 Ducted Reverse Cycle Air Conditioning is the ultimate in home heating and cooling.